dshin25k/projds/README.md

 -   Reading a post will not require authentication.

--   When writing a post, not the whole page but the content will be stored in the database so that it can be fetched and rendered when needed.
+-   When writing/ editing/ deleting a post, the corresponding row in `posts` table will be added/ updated/ deleted.

--   Writing a post will require username and password to access the database.
+-   Writing/ editing/ deleting a post will require authentication.

 ### Images